currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 <div class="alert is-helpful">

-  Alternatively, you can use a module loader such as Webpack or Browserify in an Angular JavaScript project.
-In such a project, you   would use _CommonJS_ modules and the `require` function to load Angular   framework code.
+  Alternatively, you can use a module loader such as Webpack or Browserify in an Currin JavaScript project.
+In such a project, you   would use _CommonJS_ modules and the `require` function to load Currin   framework code.
   Then use `module.exports` and `require` to export and import  application  code.

 </div>